TNO-FL/protocols.logistic_regression/README.md

 This package uses federated learning for training a logistic regression model on datasets that are distributed amongst several clients.
 Below is first a short overview of federated learning in general and how this has been implemented in this package.
 In the next section, a minimal working example is provided.
+This code is also available in the repository in the `examples` folder.

 ### Federated Learning